scimusmn/sd-0452-valentien/README.md

 The application features a JS based high res image viewer, giving visitors the ability to zoom in on an high res image by double clicking.

 ## Installation and setup
+To set up the application the first time, run:

+    $ npm install

 To start the application in development mode, run:

     $ npm start